ashoknayak777/newdoc/README.md

 ---

-## Additional Components Supported by Devtron
+## External Components

+Here are some of the additional components supported by Devtron:

 | Logo     | Tool     | Purpose    | GitHub Repository   |
 | -------- | -------- | ---------- | ------------------- |